kyma-project/kyma/tests/components/application-connector/docs/application-gateway-tests.md

 - [Test runners](../test/application-gateway/) with various checks for the subsets of cases, grouped by the Application CRs
 - [Mock application](../tools/external-api-mock-app/) which simulates the remote endpoints

-Additionally, the following resources are created on the cluster:
+Additionally, the following resources are created in the cluster:
 - [Service Account](../resources/charts/gateway-test/charts/test/templates/service-account.yml) used by the tests to read the Application CRs
 - [Secrets](../resources/charts/gateway-test/charts/test/templates/applications/credentials) used by the Mock application to configure mTLS servers

-The tests are executed as a Kubernetes Job on a Kyma cluster where the tested Application Gateway is installed.
+The tests are executed as a Kubernetes Job in a Kyma cluster where the tested Application Gateway is installed.
 The test Job and the mock application deployment are in the `test` namespace.

 ![Application Gateway tests architecture](assets/app-gateway-tests-architecture.svg)